tamtran4869/E-commerce-analysis/README.md

 The detailed tasks
 ### Traffic source analysis

-The benefit is assess performance of each channels-platforms to adjust the bidding, decide to stop the channels.
+The benefit is to assess the performance of each channels-platforms to adjust the bidding and decide to stop the channels.

 - <a href="https://github.com/othneildrew/Best-README-Template">Question 0 </a>
 - <a href="https://github.com/othneildrew/Best-README-Template">Question 1 </a>